 Chronic fatigue and depression

 Generally, depression is caused by stress due to a number of endless family problems and daily chores.

-Along with depression, we find that sadness and lack of energy can be caused simply by not drinking enough water, especially from within the brain- which needs water to function and provide energy to the body.
-That’s why if we’re not sufficiently hydrated, the body cannot produce enough energy that the brain needs to function correctly.
+Along with depression, we find that sadness and lack of energy can be exacerbated by insufficient hydration.
+Remember that the brain needs water to function and provide energy to the body.
+That’s why, if you don’t get sufficient liquids, the body can’t produce enough energy for the brain.

-We cannot emphasize enough how important that sufficient hydration is, as it is the most simple way to keep your body healthy and live a long life.
-These reasons are more than enough for you to not forget that water bottle, be aware, and take in account the aforementioned suggestions if you want to maintain and excellent quality of life for many years.
+We cannot emphasize enough how important sufficient hydration is.
+It’s the simplest way to keep your body healthy and live a long life.
+These reasons are more than enough for you to remember to bring along that water bottle next time.
+Stay alert and take the aforementioned suggestions into consideration if you want to maintain and excellent quality of life for many years.

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.